-Saying “bring out your dead” makes me think of the Monty Python movie, Quest for the Holy Grail.
-Well the “dead” in this particular case is your Christmas tree.
-And the “grail” of sorts is the goal of getting that dead tree out of your home and giving it a final resting place.
+“Bring out your dead” sounds like that old Monty Python movie, Quest for the Holy Grail, but the “dead” in this particular case is your formerly live Christmas tree.
+And the “grail” here is the goal of getting that dead tree out of your home and giving it a final resting place.

 It’s not a live tree anymore.
 But it still has some “life” in it, if you donate it through a program by the Arkansas Game and Fish Commission.